jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 ## [Github pages](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)
 1. Go to repository
 2. Click on "Settings"
-3. Scroll until section "GitHub Pages"
+3. Scroll on the lefthand menu until the section "Pages".
+This will open the section "Github Pages"
-4. Select on the "source" dropdown menu the "master branch" option
+4. Select on the "source" dropdown menu the "main branch" option
-5. A success message (in green) appears and it shows you the link for your live preview page in Github Pages.
+5. A success message (in green) appears and shows you the link for your live preview page in Github Pages.

 ## [Local deployment](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 1. Go to repository